siqihe41099/HW1/README.md

 1. Import image and turn it into RGB
 2. Apply kmeans to segment image and plot the segmented image
 3. Find face cluster
-   * compare each center of cluster to RGB of skin color and the index of min value is the right center
+   * Compare each center of cluster to RGB of skin color and the index of min value is the right center
    * Convert the image into a binary image (face and background)
+   * plot the binary image
 4. Find contour and display image with a bounding box
+   * Use cv2.findContours() to find contour
+   * Calculate the area of contours bounded and the maximum one represents the face region
+   * Use cv2.boundingRect() to find the x,y coordinate of starting point, width and height of the bounding box
+   * Use cv2.rectangle() to draw the bounding box on the original image
+   * plot the required image
-5. Save image to specified directory
+6. Save image to specified directory

 ### Limitations:
 * It cannot recognize people for different color skin, since I manually set the skin color for pale skin.
 And